 |HDB Flat Type||Household Income < S$1,300||Household Income S$1,300 < S$1,800|

 |* Reside in, but do not own a 5-room HDB flat|

 SHB Frequently Asked Questions

 Unlike the SHB, the Lease Buyback Scheme (LBS) allows older (65+) homeowners stay in their homes and sell a portion of their remaining leases to the Housing & Development Board.
-On the other hand, the Silver Housing Bonus allows (55+) homeowners (age 55+) to receive a bonus for down-sizing to a smaller flat and contributing the proceeds towards their retirement.
+On the other hand, all Singaporeans are considered for the Silver Housing Bonus, and those who meet the criteria will automatically receive payments every quarter.

 Yes.
 However, according to the Housing & Development Board website, the booking of a new HDB flat or application for a resale flat must occur within 6 months of completing the sale of the existing property.
 For more information, please contact the Housing & Development Board at their toll-free hotline: 1800-555-6363.

 Unfortunately, households with S$0 net sale proceeds are not eligible to receive the Silver Housing Bonus.
 This is because the SHB aims to encourage households to top-up their CPF and those without net sale proceeds will be unable to do so.
 However, individuals meeting the aforementioned requirements can still benefit from thee Silver Support Scheme.

 No. The Housing & Development Board requires that the CPF top-up for the SHB comes from the homeowner's net sale proceeds.

 Yes.
 Homeowners are eligible for the SHB even if they apply for a home loan for their new flat.
 We strongly recommend that you compare the best home loan offers currently available before applying for a mortgage.